xmtp/xmtp-dot-org/docs/faq.md

 export default useEthersWalletClient;
 ```

-Then you can call it like this, like [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useXmtpClient.tsx#L12)
+You can then call it as shown in this [Lenster](https://github.com/lensterxyz/lenster/blob/19e5911cd3b0d4f2c391d1a1180a7ea5d9335bf3/apps/web/src/hooks/useXmtpClient.tsx#L12) implementation.

 ```
 const { data: walletClient, isLoading } = useEthersWalletClient();
 ```

-### Why my app is failing saying Buffer is not found
+### Why is my app failing with a "Buffer is not found" error?

-If you run into issues with `Buffer` and `polyfills`, see these solutions:
+If you run into issues with `Buffer` and `polyfills`, try this solution:

 1. Install the buffer dependency.